Tenancy Management Policy

 - Work together and fight for a better future for Gateshead

-This policy complements the Council's Tenancy Strategy [INSERT LINK to TENANCY STRATEGY] which sets out our expectations of all social landlords in Gateshead.
+This policy complements the Council's Tenancy Strategy which sets out our expectations of all social landlords in Gateshead.

 In developing this policy; the Council has followed and fully considered the following housing legislation, regulations, and statutory guidance: